 Tourists interacting with a koala at Lone Pine Koala Sanctuary, Brisbane.

 Get your booking confirmed instantly

 Step inside Lone Pine Koala Sanctuary in Brisbane, Australia's oldest and largest koala sanctuary.
-Explore natural habitats where you can get close to koalas, kangaroos, and other native species like wombats and dingoes by the scenic river.
-Your ticket includes access to all areas such as the Koala Forest, Kangaroo Reserve, and Platypus House.
+Explore natural habitats where you can get up close with koalas and kangaroos while enjoying wildlife talks by the scenic river.
+Your ticket grants access to all areas including Koala Forest, Kangaroo Reserve, and Platypus House.

-Visit Lone Pine and get close to iconic Aussie animals including koalas, kangaroos, wombats, and the elusive platypus.
+At Lone Pine Koala Sanctuary Tickets in Brisbane's Wildlife Reserve, witness iconic Aussie animals like koalas, kangaroos, wombats, and even the elusive platypus up close.

-Hand-feed kangaroos in the open Kangaroo Reserve, a perfect spot to interact with Australia’s friendly marsupials.
+In Brisbane's open Kangaroo Reserve, you'll have a delightful opportunity to interact by hand-feeding kangaroos among Australia’s friendly marsupials.

+Tourists interacting with a koala at Lone Pine Koala Sanctuary, Brisbane.